Vescent/SLICE-DHV-Firmware-Upgrade/README.md

 	 Lock/Unlock icon would sometimes disappear from view during manipulation of the locked/ unlocked state.
  8. Fixes:
-	 Possibility of a GUI lockup requiring a power cycle if a side bar button was pressed while adjusting Volume or Display Backlight values with a rotary knob.
+	 Possibility of a GUI lockup requiring a power cycle if a side bar button was pressed while adjusting Volume or Display Back-light values with a rotary knob.
  9. Revises:
 	 I2C architecture to eliminate random communication errors between the System Controller and ICE2 board.
 10. Adds: